-Even on this blog I’m often referencing my first book on leadership titled Embrace The Lead and my second book on leadership titled Leadership Is/Isn’t Easy.
-These are the first two products I have over there to the left.
+Even though I don’t market my items all that often, I’m often referencing my first book on leadership titled Embrace The Lead and my second book on leadership titled Leadership Is/Isn’t Easy.
+These are the first two products I have over there to the left, and I’m proud of them; everyone should be proud of something they create. 🙂

 Thomas Quinn was the former CEO of Community General Hospital in Syracuse, NY.
 For 4 years he had a personal blog where he talked about community developments his hospital was a part of, highlighted positive things employees and physicians did, and talked about philosophical and health care issues such as compassion.
 I always enjoyed reading it, especially since it was a local hospital, and I liked knowing what was going on.